Varanger - the world’s easiest accessible arctic birding destination

 Spring is the time when both wintering and breeding birds meet in Varanger, as the first migrants return from their wintering grounds.

 The bird cliffs of Varanger are spectacular and full of birds from early March.
 You can experience some spectacular seawtaching in just one day.
 If you are interested in Arctic seaducks, early spring is the best time to look for them.
 It is also the best time to look for raptors.
 Hornøya bird cliff is a favored hunting ground for both White-tailed Eagles and Gyrfalcon.
 By the end of May, most breeding birds should have arrived back into Varanger.
 The sounds of Meadow Pipits, Wheatears, thrushes and wading birds echo out across the tundra and taiga forest.

 In this season, the weather is the most changeable.
-Some days the sun can be shining and the is snow quickly melting, while on other days blizzards can hit the landscape.
-Towards the middle of May, the sun fails to set below the horizon and the 3 months of Midnight Sun begins.
+Some days the sun can be shining and the snow quickly melting, while on other days blizzards can hit the landscape.
+Towards mid-May, the sun fails to set below the horizon and the 3 months of Midnight Sun begins.

 Varanger in summer is teeming with life.
 The midnight sun seems to energise all living creatures and birdwatching can be enjoyed 24 hours.
 Summer is the time when the high tundra becomes available for hiking.
 One of the best starting points for a walk to the national park is Komagvær valley.
 The area around Gednje is also very bird rich.
 Beautiful birds in their full breeding plumage is a particular highlight.